mozilla/makerstrap/README.md

 4. Run `grunt` to start the dev server and LESS watch task, navigate to `http://localhost:1944` to see the demo page.
 5. The main LESS files are in the `less/` directory.
 6. Read [http://getbootstrap.com/css/#less](http://getbootstrap.com/css/#less) to orient yourself on extending Bootstrap with LESS.

+### Submitting a Pull Request

+Be sure to run `grunt build` and commit the generated files to your patch if you modify any of the LESS files.
+This ensures that people using the library as a dependency will get the latest compiled CSS.